-Firstly, if there are lifeguards around, tell them; they're the experts who'll know what to do.
+- If there are lifeguards around, tell them; they're the experts who'll know what to do and take appropriate action.
 Otherwise :

 - Reaching Rescues

 If it's possible to perform a rescue without putting yourself in danger (e.g. throwing a rope or lifebelt) then that's the obvious action, although the RNLI say you shouldn't even do this.
 If such items aren't available, then anything with buoyancy is better than nothing.
-However bear in mind a panicking casualty will pull hard on any rope, so be sure you can't get pulled in yourself.
+However bear in mind a panicking casualty will pull hard on any rope, so be sure you can't get pulled into deep water yourself.

 - Deep water swimming rescues

 Firstly : stop and assess the situation, and if possible get someone to phone the coastguard.
-Deep water rescues are risky and there are too many variables to consider, but as a general rule they should only be attempted if you are suitably trained AND have an item of rescue equipment available (e.g. rescue board, torpedo buoy).
+Deep water rescues are risky and there are many variables to consider, but as a general rule they should only be attempted if you are suitably trained AND have an item of rescue equipment available (e.g. rescue board, torpedo buoy).
 You should not approach within 12 feet of a casualty unless you have something unsinkable between you, or you have passed a rescue aid and the casualty is calm.
-Don't think that because you've done a 25 metre tow in a swimming pool does not mean you can rescue a panicking swimmer from deep water!
-Phone the coastguard instead.
+Don't think that because you've done a 25 metre tow in a swimming pool you can rescue a panicking swimmer from deep water!